CapricanDRJ/HadesStarCommunityData/docs/corp/0fefd8c33dd941c6dbab4c3251c94de4fbbc67c33dd0a9b5c82b07982c437b3c/index.md

 ```
- Lesbians and Gaytelmen, Welcome to the FAILURES!!!
+Lesbians and Gaytelmen, Welcome to the FAILURES!!!}
 ```
 ### [Discord](https://discord.gg/FAILURES)
 ### Whitestar Bonus ❌